Gohan: Dragon Ball Z

+Years later, Trunks kills Frieza and warns Goku about the appearance of Androids.
+Gohan goes into the wilderness with Goku and Piccolo to train for the upcoming threat.
+In the upcoming battle, they are unable to defeat Dr. Gero's creations, Gohan enters the Room of Spirit and Time with Goku, where they train for 1 year in a single day.
+Gohan makes the jump to Super Saiyan while he is in the chamber, and after they emerge, both Goku and Gohan retain the physical characteristics of a Super Saiyan.
+In the tournament organized by the android Cell, Goku tells his son to replace him in the battle.
+With Gohan being unable to use the rage Goku told him, Cell tortured him by harming his friends with his own children.
+After Android #16 is murdered by Cell, Gohan unleashes his rage and full power.
+Gohan easily defeats the Cell Juniors and proceeds to toy with Cell.
+However, Cell attempts to self-destruct when transformed back, and Goku dies with him.
+Cell returns, having regenerated from a single Cell that survived the blast.
+Right before Cell is about to finish, Vegeta, Gohan intercede, which costs him the use of his left arm.
+As Cell charges up one final Kamehameha wave to finish the Earth, Gohan hears the voice of his father, who gives him the resolve to attack with the father-son kamehameha.
+Gohan unleashes all his fury into his attack, which kills Cell.

-The Gohan of the alternate timeline, referred to as "Future Gohan", to distinguish him from the character's present-timeline incarnation, is presented in the volume #33 sidestory of the original manga, Trunks the Story and its film adaptation Dragon Ball Z: The History of Trunks, in which he is shown to be the only surviving fighter; the others have all died at the hands of the androids (sans Goku due to having died from a heart virus prior to androids' arrival).Dragon Ball Z manga, volume 17, chapter 141 Gohan is shown training Trunks to assist him in battling Androids #17 and #18.
+The Gohan of the alternate timeline, referred to as "Future Gohan", to distinguish him from the character's present-timeline incarnation, is presented in the volume #33 sidestory of the original manga, Trunks the Story and its film adaptation Dragon Ball Z: The History of Trunks, in which he is shown to be the only surviving fighter; the others have all died at the hands of the androids (sans Goku due to having died from a heart virus 6 months before the androids' arrival).Dragon Ball Z manga, volume 17, chapter 141 Gohan is shown training Trunks to assist him in battling Androids #17 and #18.
 In this timeline, Gohan has become a Super Saiyan and is depicted wearing a uniform similar to his father's, one with his own kanji symbol on the back, Han, 飯.
-Gohan states he wears it in hopes of becoming as strong as his father one day, and is mentioned that he bears a striking resemblance to Goku when donning it.
+Gohan states he wears it in hopes of becoming as strong as his father one day, and it is mentioned that he bears a striking resemblance to Goku when donning it.
 He eventually loses his left arm fighting Androids #17 and #18.
 He is ultimately killed by the two androids during a battle where they ganged up on Gohan, killing him with machine gun-like ki blasts.
 This is only depicted in the anime; his cause of death is left ambiguous in the manga, where he is already dead by the time Trunks arrives at the scene.